OpenDataology/website/content/en/docs/components/pipelines/installation/localcluster-deployment.md

 K3ai is a lightweight "infrastructure in a box" designed specifically to install and configure AI tools and platforms on portable hardware, such as laptops and edge devices.
-This enables users to perform quick experimentations with Kubeflow on a local cluster.
+This enables users to perform quick experimentations with OpenDataology on a local cluster.

-K3ai's main goal is to provide a quick way to install Kubernetes (K3s-based) and Kubeflow Pipelines with NVIDIA GPU support and TensorFlow Serving with just one line.
-(For Kubeflow and other component support, check [K3ai's website](https://kf5ai.gitbook.io/k3ai/#components-of-k-3-ai) for updates.)
-To install Kubeflow Pipelines using K3ai, run the following commands:
+K3ai's main goal is to provide a quick way to install Kubernetes (K3s-based) and OpenDataology Pipelines with NVIDIA GPU support and TensorFlow Serving with just one line.
+(For OpenDataology and other component support, check [K3ai's website](https://kf5ai.gitbook.io/k3ai/#components-of-k-3-ai) for updates.)
+To install OpenDataology Pipelines using K3ai, run the following commands:

 - With CPU-only support: